 Even if they were both equal in recruiting and coaching-up defensive linemen, I'd give the nod to Johnson.
 Because it's highly unlikely he's going to disrupt the chemistry of the coaching staff the way Vrabel did.
 Loved Vrabel as a player and am proud he was a loyal Buckeye.
 But you can't tear into your peers, or your head coach, roid-rage style, and hang onto your job for long.
 Being 'disruptive' is a great thing for a defensive lineman, but it's problematic for a coach.
 He'll likely mellow with age -- most of us do -- but for the time being, I'm happier with Johnson teaching the student athletes.

-Remain calm.
+Keep calm.
 It's only a game.

 I love Vrabel and think he's a great coach, but at this point in their careers I have to give the nod to Johnson.
 I'm excited to see what Vrabel does as he continues his coaching career.